HACLINE/DiffPPOGAN/README.md

 # Enhancing Pre-trained Diffusion Models with Reinforcement Learning and Adversarial Reward Functions

-This is a course project for Computer Vision, second year course of Yao Class at Tsinghua University.
+This is a **course project** for Computer Vision, second year course of Yao Class at Tsinghua University.
 This work is far below paper-level, but to prersent an interesting idea.

 ## Contributors
 - [Qicheng Xu](https://github.com/HACLINE)
 - [Zehua Wang](https://github.com/patrickwzh)

+## Final Results
+Final [report](./report.pdf) and [poster](./poster.pdf) are in the root directory.
+Same as the ones we submitted to TA and shown in class.

 ## Setup
 ```bash